UXXXrated/CommaDrama/README.md

 This project is built with the [Gradio](https://www.gradio.app/) framework.

 ## License
-This project is licensed under the [Polyform Prosperity License](https://polyformproject.org/licenses/prosperity/).
+This project is licensed under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/).